 Similarly if you are a veteran, making a claim will not affect any pension payments or other benefits you may be in receipt of.
 Our proven expertise in many areas of law means we can probably help no matter what your problem may be.
 In the vast majority of cases we can act on your behalf on a No Win No Fee basis.

 This means you face no financial risk if the claim is unsuccessful but retain the maximum possible amount of compensation if your claim does succeed without having had to pay anything up front out of your own pocket.

-Most personal injury claims must be started within three years of the date of the accident or incident (although there are exceptions) but you should contact Access legal as soon as possible to get things started.
+Most personal injury claims must be started within three years of the date of the accident or incident (although there are exceptions) but you should contact Access Legal Solicitors as soon as possible to get things started.